 Workers paid per task they perform or piece of work they do (known as piece work) are classed as doing ‘output work’.
 They must be paid either at least the minimum wage for every hour worked or on the basis of a ‘fair rate’ for each task or piece of work they do.

-Output work can usually only be used in limited situations when the employer doesn’t know which hours the worker does (eg as with some home workers).
+Output work can usually only be used in limited situations when the employer doesn’t know which hours the worker does (such as with some home workers).
 If an employer sets the working hours and the workers have to clock in and out, this counts as time work, not as output work.

 The fair rate is the amount that allows an average worker to be paid the minimum wage per hour if they work at an average rate.